 Please review these guidelines for submissions.

-Now in its thirteenth year, Delmarva Review is an independent literary journal dedicated to publishing outstanding new writing of fiction, poetry, and creative nonfiction.
+Now in its fifteenth year, Delmarva Review is an independent literary journal dedicated to publishing outstanding new writing of fiction, poetry, and creative nonfiction.
 Submissions from all writers are welcomed, regardless of residence.
 We publish annually, in both print and electronic editions.
 As a nonprofit, we promote activities to inspire readers and writers who pursue excellence in the literary arts.

 What to Submit